IvanFarfan08/MealSharing/README.md

 ## Features

 - **User Authentication**: User registration and login.
-- **Meal Discovery**: User can find meals hosted by others in their nearby area.
+- **Meal Discovery**: Users can find meals hosted by others in their nearby area.
   - **Meal Requesting**: Users can request to join meals created by hosts.
-- **Meal Hosting**: User can host meals for others to join.
+- **Meal Hosting**: Users can host meals for others to join.
   - **Meal Accepting / Declining**: Hosts can accept / deny users from their meal.
 - **Host / Guest Rating**: Users can rate their experience of the meal on a per-user basis.